isabela-pf/a11y-events/workshop-resources/alt-text/working-pr-template.md

 - [ ] 3.
 Line number (or other identifying feature)

-> *If listing every file and line number is too long or time-consuming, the alternate list format below has also been used.*
+> *If listing every file and line number is too long or time-consuming, the below link-only list format has also been used.*

 By file, here is where the images appear.